 Staff are available to provide a variety of support to faculty.
 Staff are able to make room reservations, post signage for classes canceled due to illness or inclement weather, make copies, and help you to find resources as needed.

 Staff are not available to help faculty generate or update syllabi, input grades (or related assessment data), or to create/manage faculty Canvas courses, which are part of faculty instructional employment responsibilities.

 Faculty assigned academic advising responsibilities are expected to work with students in:

 - Approving transfer credits towards the major

 - Planning and tracking progress in the major

 Academic advisors should post office hours for drop in advising.

 Typically, a student's core instructor is assigned as their faculty advisor.
 In some instances, students may request that another department faculty member serve as academic advisor.
-In these instances the student must complete and submit the Academic Advisor Request Form, signed by the new advisor.
-Ultimately, it is up to each faculty to determine whether or not to take on additional advisees."
+Please see your area Program Coordinator for assistance in this process.
+Ultimately, it is up to each faculty to determine whether or not to take on additional advisees.

 Canvas Courses are created automatically.
 Once you are assigned to a course in Banner, the Canvas Course will appear automatically in Web4Faculty.
 Technical assistance for customizing Canvas is available via the online ATUS Canvas Instructor Quick Start Guide.
 Managing Canvas courses is part of the compensated instructional responsibilities of faculty.
 Staff are not available to assist faculty in setting up or managing Canvas courses.
 See also, Instructional and Student Supports below.